 The great thing about these monetization strategies (besides the revenue!) is that they’re low commitment.
 You’re already writing and publishing, so adding a few links, finding a sponsor, or externally pitching an article isn’t a ton of extra effort.
 Affiliate links have the potential to earn revenue for months or years, sponsored pieces provide upfront income, and pitching?
 If a pitch doesn’t get picked up, add it to your editorial calendar.
 No loss.

 Now that you have some suggestions for monetization, get at it!
-Let us know on Facebook what monetization strategies have worked for you, and what you’re planning to try next.
+This is a perfect task for a time where your other business endeavours are a bit slower.
+And hey—let us know on Facebook what monetization strategies have worked for you, and what you’re planning to try next.